chenmengyang/learning_dairy/Android/README.md

 ##Some learning notes##

 ###1.
 Declaration###
-  This node is for testing the markdown syntax.
+  This readme.md is for testing the markdown syntax.
 ###2.
 Link###
   * http://github.com - automatic!